Multi-Asset Bubbles Equilibrium Price Dynamics: Acknowledgements

 \section{Acknowledgements}

-The author acknowledges the support of the project ``How good is your model?
-Empirical evaluation and validation of quantitative models in economics'' funded by MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2017 and of the Leverhulme Trust Grant Number RPG-2021-359 - ``Information Content and Dissemination in High-Frequency Trading".
+The author acknowledges the financial support from the PRIN grant no. 20177FX2A7 of the Italian Ministry of University and Research, ``How good is your model?
+Empirical evaluation and validation of quantitative models in economics'' and of the Leverhulme Trust Grant Award RPG-2021-359 - ``Information Content and Dissemination in High-Frequency Trading".
 The author gratefully acknowledges Giovanni Cespa and Caterina Giannetti for the helpful discussions and suggestions that have helped to improve the paper.
-The author is grateful to participants of the 46th Annual Meeting of the AMASES, Palermo, September 22-24, 2022.
-Declarations of interest: none.
-The author did not receive support from any organization for the submitted work.
+The author is grateful to participants of the 46th Annual Meeting of the AMASES, Palermo, September 22-24, 2022 and to the anonymous referees for providing insightful and valuable comments.